-Artesania Exoteryc Audiorack 3 shelf version (part 4)
+Artesania Exoteryc Audiorack 3-shelf version

-Due to my ever-expanding CD player collection I was running out of space in my Artesania rack.
+Due to my ever-expanding CD player collection, I was running out of space in my Artesania rack.
 The solution: to add more racks.

 In spite of my best efforts (and naturally Artesania’s), not many people are familiar with the brand, and that has got to change.
 I know audiophiles are part of a market niche, but even in those circles, people are familiar with Finite Elemente and Copulare, but not Artesania.
 Price certainly may have something to do with this, likely prohibiting retailers to add them to their portfolio in the first place.
-Then again, I can think of several other luxury high end audio furniture brands that do get frequent coverage.
-So, I am here to tell you all that these racks are so fabulously built, so luxurious in use and so benefitical to the sound, that they really deserve an audition.
+Then again, I can think of several other luxury high-end audio furniture brands that do get frequent coverage.
+So, I am here to tell you all that these racks are so fabulously built, so luxurious in use and so beneficial to the sound, that they really deserve an audition.

 I was already a fan of the brand after the purchase of my first rack, but adding two more racks to the system and installing the power amps in them convinced me of their quality even more profoundly.
 Let me tell you all about it!

-The two new racks are the exact same type as the larger one, but less tall, and with 3 levels instead of 5.
+The two new racks are the exact same type as the larger one, but less tall and with 3 levels instead of 5.
 The tall rack by the way normally has 4 levels, but I requested one extra for the very flat Rowland Aeris DAC.
 Like the larger rack, they are incredibly heavy, which is a very good thing.

-On my laminate floor, the racks are easily moved in position once the teflon washers are installed under the bases.
+On my laminate floor, the racks are easily moved in position once the Teflon washers are installed under the bases.
 The quality of assembly is impressive: all adjustments are made to very tight tolerances, the inner structure being spot on level once the outer structure has been set up to be level.

 These racks’ primary function is to create space for my CD players, but because the racks are taking up the space where the power amplifiers used to be, the latter will now also be placed in the racks.
 “Naturally”, I hear you say?
 Not quite, as a matter of fact.
 I have had very bad experiences with placing my power amps in racks, which is why they have been on the floor for many years.
 People generally don’t give it much thought, but a rack’s various levels can sound very different from each other, oftentimes the lowest ones sounding worst and the top ones sounding best.
-This is very much the case for the now discontinued Finite Elemente Spider racks.
+This is very much the case for the now-discontinued Finite Elemente Spider racks.

 These differences in level sound are the reason why I had the power amps set up on top of separate Spider racks in a previous setup.
 The bottom levels kind of suffocated the natural flow of the music and topped off the treble air.
-The top levels, in this case only 30cm higher, did not exhibit this behaviour.
+The top levels, in this case only 30cm higher, did not exhibit this behavior.
 Still, with the amps set up on top, I found that while the Spider racks now brought extra speed and dynamics to the sound, they also robbed the music of some color and substance, compared to being on the floor.

-Once moved to my current appartment, I chose to leave the amps on the floor, and build around them in order to add space for the expanding collection.
+Once moved to my current apartment, I chose to leave the amps on the floor, and build around them in order to add space for the expanding collection.
 The Spider racks are very flexible this way, these particular E&T imitations ones even more so because their aluminum uprights are of one piece instead of the original’s 30cm segments.
 But it doesn’t look very nice, nor are the racks very stable when used this way.
 But none of that all matters now because the Artesania racks sound so much better that there is no way that I would still use Spider now, originals nor E&T.

 Artesania have revamped their brand style and the racks now sport a fresh new logo.

 I really liked the old one for its workmanship-like feel, but after comparison to the new ones, they do look dated.
-The new ones are much fresher, and have a nice understated way of making clear that Artesania racks are king of racks.
+The new ones are much fresher and have a nice understated way of making clear that Artesania racks are king of racks.

 But let’s return to the subject of amplifier placement.
-Initially I set up the Rowland Model sixes on top of their BPS counterparts, just like they have been used on the floor for years, and both on the lowest levels.
+Initially, I set up the Rowland Model sixes on top of their BPS counterparts, just like they have been used on the floor for years, and both on the lowest levels.

 Unlike Spider racks, Artesania Exoteryc racks’ bottom levels don’t sound overly tight, rather the contrary: top sounds tightest and bottom smoothest.
 Somewhere in between is the optimal balance.
-This is something that you you just need to be aware of and then can counter-balance for by smartly placing components in opposing positions.
-In my case by making sure that the bottom-level components use fast-sounding powercables positioned in the first positions of the extensionblocks, and in case of the Coherence II preamp, by using Ceraballs instead of either of the standard Artesania feet.
+This is something that you just need to be aware of and then can counter-balance for by smartly placing components in opposing positions.
+In my case by making sure that the bottom-level components use fast-sounding power cables positioned in the first positions of the extension blocks, and in case of the Coherence II preamp, by using Ceraballs instead of either of the standard Artesania feet.
 This is not unique to the Artesania racks: all racks that I have used so far exhibit level-dependent changes in sound.
 In case of Artesania however, the bottom levels uniquely still sound utterly musical.